qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 Raster layer symbology is somewhat different.

 #.
 Open the :guilabel:`Properties` dialog for the
-   :guilabel:`Rainfall100` raster layer
+   :guilabel:`Rainfall30` raster layer
 #.
 Switch to the :guilabel:`Symbology` tab.
    You'll notice that this dialog is very different from the version used for vector layers.
 #.
-Expand "Min/Max Value Settings"
+Expand :guilabel:`Min/Max Value Settings`
 #.
 Ensure that the button :guilabel:`Mean +/- standard deviation` is
-   selected.
+   selected
 #.
-Make sure that the value in the associated box is ``2.00``.
+Make sure that the value in the associated box is ``2.00``
 #.
 For :guilabel:`Contrast enhancement`, make sure it says
    :guilabel:`Stretch to MinMax`
 #.
 For :guilabel:`Color gradient`, change it to
-   :guilabel:`White to Black`.
+   :guilabel:`White to Black`
 #.
 Click :guilabel:`OK`

-   The ``Rainfall_clipped`` raster, if visible, should change colors, allowing you to see different brightness values for each pixel.
+   The ``Rainfall30`` raster, if visible, should change colors, allowing you to see different brightness values for each pixel
 #.
-Repeat this process for the ``DEM100`` layer, but set the standard
+Repeat this process for the ``DEM30`` layer, but set the standard
    deviations used for stretching to ``4.00``

 Clean up the map